Futures surge on early signs of coronavirus slowdown in hot spots

 All three major indexes rallied more than 7% on Monday after the governors of New York and New Jersey said their states, hot spots of the COVID-19 disease, were showing early signs of a "flattening" of the outbreak.

-But they warned against complacency as the nationwide death toll approached 11,000 and global infections surged past 1.3 million, while companies braced for an earnings recession in the face of fading demand.
+But they warned against complacency as the nationwide death toll approached 11,000 and global infections surged past 1.3 million.

+"Even if we have reached the peak, the lockdowns around the globe may be extended for a while more as governments may want to ensure that the virus has indeed been contained," said Charalambos Pissouros, senior market analyst at JFD Group.

+"We believe that the global economy may start recovering well after the peak of the pandemic."

+A Reuters poll of economists said a global recession would be deeper than previously thought, although most clung to hopes for a swift rebound.

-Exxon Mobil XOM.N, Marathon Oil MRO.N and Apache Corp APA.N rose between 4% and 8% as oil prices rallied amid hopes that the world's main oil producers including Saudi Arabia and Russia would agreeing to cut output at a meeting on Thursday.
+Exxon Mobil XOM.N, Marathon Oil MRO.N and Apache Corp APA.N rose between 4% and 10% in premarket trading as oil prices rallied amid hopes the world's main oil producers including Saudi Arabia and Russia would agree to cut output at a meeting on Thursday.
 O/R

+Despite Monday's bounce, which marked the biggest daily percentage rise for each index since March 24, the S&P 500 .SPX remains more than 21% below its mid-February record closing high.

+Wall Street's fear gauge .VIX has steadily retreated from 12-year peaks, but volatility is expected to remain high as companies prepare to report first-quarter earnings and outline plans to bolster cash reserves to ride out the economic slump.

 ((UdaySampath.Kumar@thomsonreuters.com; within U.S.+1 646 223 8780; Twitter: @sampath_uday; Reuters Messaging: UdaySampath.Kumar.thomsonreuters.com@reuters.net))